evanx/chronica/test/adhoc/promises/README.md

       throw key;
    },
 ```
 where we pass each test its own key.
-According to its prefix, we expect it to either return or throw this key.
+According to its prefix being either `return` or `throws,` we expect it to either return or throw this key.
 Any test that throws or returns any other object is considered a failure.

-The suffix is `Async` if it is an ES7 async function (proposed, stage 0).
+We aim to predict correctly how the test will behave i.e. either `return` its `key` argument, or `throw` it, according to its prefix.

 ```javascript
    returnsSwallows(key) { // programmer beware: promises can swallow errors
       // so you should have promise.catch() if not returning the promise